Last updated: April 14, 2021

 Avoid commonly used words in the trademark database when creating your brand name.
 Some examples of commonly used words or phrases that pertain to dentistry include:

 Consider what words are commonly associated with dentistry.
-When the name you register is distinctive, you will be building a brand for your company that will stand apart from your competition and minimize the risk of infringement.
+When you register a trademark that is distinctive, you will be building a brand for your company that will stand apart from your competition and minimize the risk of infringement.

 4. You cannot trademark a word or phrase that clearly describes your goods and services.